Tom957/Att-LSTM/README.md

       - `learning_rate`: Learning Rate.
 Default is 0.0001.
       - `clip_norm`: Clip gradient and avoid gradient explosion.
 Default is 10.0.
       - `epoch_num`: Max number of epochs.
 Default is 300.
-      - `cell_name`: Two cell can be choiced, including lstm, arnn
+      - `cell_name`: Two cell can be choiced, including lstm, arnn.
+Default is arnn.
       - `K`: Hyperparameter for the Att-LSTM, Default is 2.

 - <b>Ploting Results</b>